Biosphere-Solar/biosphere-dpp/README.md

     **```“Mechanical properties”```,** **```“Use”```,** **```“End of life (EoL)”```,** **```“Sorting”```,** **```“Regulations”```,** **```“Environment”```.**

   - Put them inside ```extra_categories``` (not top-level).
-    This is a common mistake that hides your content.
+    This is a common mistake that hides the content.

 ## 7) Theming & branding